 Another way of saying this is: "Before I was humbled, I wandered away from what was right, and since I was afflicted, I recognized how far I slipped.
 And now I keep Your word."

-In verse 10 of 2nd Corinthians 12, Paul was saying that he counted it a privilege to be afflicted, if by that means the power of Jesus Christ will rest on him, that the strength of God may rest on him to accomplish what he needed.
+In II Corinthians 12:10, Paul was saying that he counted it a privilege to be afflicted, if by that means the power of Jesus Christ will rest on him, that the strength of God may rest on him to accomplish what he needed.

 The reason Paul was content was he knew, based on this and his experiences, that he would not lose from the affliction, that he knew in fact that he would gain from the trial.
 He knew that God would see that he would grow in character and in experience and in faith toward God from the affliction.

 Since so many benefits result from trials, since my afflictions are the occasion of attaining the favor of Christ in so eminent a degree, I rejoice in the privilege of suffering.